UNM-CARC/QuickBytes/GATK_QuickByte.md

 The basic steps are aligning and processing raw reads into binary alignment map (BAM) files, optionally getting descriptive metrics about the samples’ sequencing and alignment, calling variants to produce genomic variant call format (GVCF) files, genotyping those GVCFs to produce VCFs, and filtering those variants for analysis.

 For CARC users, we have provided some test data to run this on from a paper on [the conservation genomics of sagegrouse](https://academic.oup.com/gbe/article/11/7/2023/5499175).
-It is two gzipped fastq files per species (i.e. four total) and a reference genome.
+It is two gzipped fastq files per species (i.e. four total), a file with adapter sequences to trim, and a reference genome.
 They are located at /projects/tutorials/gatk/.
 Copy them into your space like "cp /projects/tutorials/gatk/* ~/path/to/directory".
 A .pbs script for running the pipeline (seen below) is also included, but you may learn more by running each step individually..

 Please note that you must cite any program you use in a paper.
 At the end of this, we have provided citations you would include for the programs we ran here.